giaku/abs-k8s-experiments/README.md

   <li> <a href="https://github.com/giaku/abs-k8s-experiments/tree/main/stress-test-triplets">stress-test-triplets</a> shows an example of the stress test script to perform the experiments with triplets of workflows together.</li>
 </ul>

 The main script is designed to generate "waves" of one or more workflows invoked with certain RPS.
 The waves are set in the "CONFIGURATION SECTION" of the main script test.sh.
-The number of iterations must be passed as parameter on the invocation of the script which can be done directly ./test.sh or via the starter script START.sh.
+The number of iterations must be passed as parameter on the invocation of the script which can be done directly ```./test.sh``` or via the starter script ```START.sh```.

 The README in the subfolders provides further instruction on how to start the stress test.